kazymovae/jumpstart-bot-tutorial-2022/README.md

 This script treats the poem *This Is Just To Say* (by William Carlos Williams) as a mad-lib, filling in 3 blanks from 3 data sources: JSON files from @dariusk's [collection of corpora and word lists](https://github.com/dariusk/corpora).

-1. Go to the bot-tutorial-jumpstart-2022 folder.
-Click on `bot1_list-bot.py` to see the code
+1. Go to the jumpstart-bot-tutorial-2022 folder.
+Click on `bot2_poem-bot.py` to see the code.

 2. You can also see the word lists we are drawing from in the data folder.
 They are `adjectives.json`, `colors.json`, and `fruits.json`.